rlucente-se-jboss/flightgear-kiosk-demo/README.md

     cd ~/flightgear-kiosk-demo
     sudo ./config-bootc.sh

-Run the following command to create a placeholder registry configuration file to support the later bootable container build.

-    cd ~/flightgear-kiosk-demo
-    touch 999-local-registry.conf

 You can use a publicly accessible registry like [Quay](https://quay.io) but if you want to run this demo disconnected, you can also optionally